LochnessH/Space_Shooter_Tutorial/README.md

 # Space_Shooter_Tutorial
-Simple Asteroid game made with Unity
+The repository contains the scripts which define classes for a simple Asteroid game made with Unity.
+Coded in C#.